Last Updated on 7 May 2024 by Cycloscope

 Another pair of budget biking earphones with a great sound, this time by TrebLab.
 Sound and comfort are indeed the biggest pluses, with crisp treble and strong bass, if your device is capable of using the apt-x compression that these earbuds use, the audio quality is outstanding.

 TREBLAB XR500 are not active noise-canceling headphones, they use passive noise isolation.
-You can hear your surroundings but it’s advisable to use only one earphone if you’re raiding on unsafe roads.
+You can hear your surroundings but it’s advisable to use only one earphone if you’re riding on unsafe roads.

-Using one earbud requires somehow to clip the loose earbud to the jersey or something, not the handiest solution.
+Using one earbud requires somehow clipping the loose earbud to the jersey or something, not the handiest solution.

 IPX4 means they are water-resistant but not waterproof, they come with a 1-year warranty.